-A multi-pronged approach to tackling the long spined sea urchin problem is in place with a range of future options also being considered.
+The additional funding has allowed a multi-pronged approach to be put in place to tackle the long spined sea urchin with a range of future options also being considered.
 Current and past research data is available to underpin any future management actions that will be undertaken and this information base is expanding rapidly.

 The multi pronged sea urchin strategy has three key objectives: